mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 TODO: Screenshot

 And this page required a lot of custom JavaScript to override the browser default and manually

-One of the best rewrites was [reimplementing "delete review" functionality with htmx](https://github.com/mtlynch/screenjournal/pull/289).
-My original implementation had a delete button that took the user to a dedicated page that just said, "Are you sure you want to delete this review?"

 #### htmx adds an abstraction layer, but it's intuitive